ppmim/PAPI/docs/running_papi.rst

     area_width = 1000       # length in pixels of the central area used for normalization

-    # Object mask --> The smaller DT and DMIN, the fainter the objects masked.
+    # Object mask
-    mask_minarea = 5   # sex:DETECT_MINAREA used for object masking, minimun number of connected pixels above the detection threshold making up an object. mask_thresh = 1.5   # sex:DETECT_THRESH used for object masking, given in units of sigma of the sky background noise.
+    mask_minarea = 10    # sex:DETECT_MINAREA (min. # of pixels above threshold)
+    mask_maxarea = 0     # sex:DETECT_MAXAREA (SExtractor> 2.19.5, max. # of pixels above threshold; 0=unlimited)
+    mask_thresh = 3.5   # sex:DETECT_THRESH used for object masking (1.5)
     #expand_mask = 0.5   # amount to expand the object mask regions

+    #
-    satur_level = 3000000 # sex:SATUR_LEVEL; level (in ADUs) at which arises saturation
+    # sex:SATUR_LEVEL: level (in ADUs) for a single exposure image at which the pixel
+    # arises saturation.
+Note than that value should be updated with NCOADDS or NDIT
+    # keywords when present in the header.
+So, the value specified here is for a
+    # single image with NCOADD = 1.
+    # Of course, this values will be specific for each detector, and in case of
+    # a multi-detector instrument, should be the lowest value of all detectors.
+    #
+    satur_level = 55000

     # skymodel : sky model used used during the sky subtraction.
 It will be a
     #             parameter for the IRDR::skyfilter() executable